SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-hemant27.md

           I started  looking into SunPy about 2-3 weeks back.
 I was pretty active on IRC asking out mentors about SunPy.
 I am pretty familiar with the software now.
-My main task is to look into all the things I could do with Jupyter Notebooks(as I don’t know much about it).
+My main task is to look into all the things I could do with Jupyter Notebooks(as I don't know much about it).
           On the programming part, I keep looking into Python Docs, Edx courses.

           I will go through the documentation again and again so that I